 At the U.N.
 General Assembly, the first since the #metoo movement took root in Fall 2017 and began to amplify women’s voices in a new way, some of the most powerful words have come from the mouths of female leaders, a group whose numbers, influence and ambitions for the planet are on the rise.

 Female leaders presented roadmaps for peace in central Africa and the Balkans, challenged governments to fight anti-Semitism, exposed the dangers of trade barriers and resisted — or espoused — nationalist rhetoric.

 One, Serbia’s prime minister, called for a “world which is freer, fairer, and which is also, if I am to be honest, more fun.”

 The number of women presidents and prime ministers among the U.N.‘s 193 member states doubled — to 19 — from 2005 to 2016, according to a report released last year by the U.N and the Inter-Parliamentary Union, an independent group.
 Women held about 18 percent of the government ministers’ posts and 23 percent of parliamentary seats worldwide, the report found.

-This year, the U.N. itself set the tone, listing women’s rights as the No. 1 priority for this year’s General Assembly, which was ending Monday.
+This year, the U.N. itself set the tone, listing women’s rights as the No. 1 priority for this year’s General Assembly.